-\\As per BRPD circular no. 1 dated 20 February 2018, which is effective from 31 December 2017, Banks have to maintain 1% general provision instead of 2% against all unclassified Housing Finance loans under Consumer Financing.
+\\As per BRPD circular, Banks have to maintain 1% general provision instead of 2% against all unclassified Housing Finance loans under Consumer Financing.
 BRAC Bank has already made general provision on all unclassified Housing Finance loans under Consumer Financing at the rate of 2% as per earlier circular hence the required provision also disclosed as 2% of such loan accordingly.